tkgereziher/ahazawi-net/README.md

-# Ahazawi - Clean Architecture Solution
+# Momona - Clean Architecture Solution

 This solution is built using **Clean Architecture** principles with .NET 8.